iwr-wasteless/iwr/README.md

 # iwr / WasteLess

-> One-liner: use a scale to measure the net weight of a general waste bin, and charge the bin's rate payer on a per kg basis for this waste, in order to incentivize waste reduction, with some other improvements.
+> In one sentence: use a scale to measure the net weight of a general waste bin, and charge the bin's rate payer on a per kg basis for this waste, in order to incentivize waste reduction, with some other improvements.

 [![Twitter](https://img.shields.io/twitter/follow/IWRWasteLess.svg?style=social)](https://twitter.com/IWRWasteLess)